Tuesday, 1 February 2011

 Keep 'em tight.

-Wheel nuts?
-I'm actually referring to Tight Junctions.
+I'm referring to Tight Junctions.
 As mentioned at the end of Wheat?
-Oh, dear! , 10% of the people who are healthy enough to donate blood have gut walls permeable enough to let gliadin fragments pass through.
-What about all of the people who aren't healthy enough to donate blood?
+Oh, dear! , 10% of people who are healthy enough to donate blood have gut walls permeable enough to let gliadin fragments pass into the blood.

-Tight junctions are important as they allow only small molecules to pass through.
-If you read Food Combining: What's THAT all about? , you'll see that during digestion, proteins are broken down into amino acids*.
-Amino acids are small enough to pass through tight junctions.
-Chains of amino acids larger than about 3 amino acids long are too big to pass through.
+Tight junctions are important, as they keep the contents of the gut inside the gut and out of the blood.
+If you read Food Combining: What's THAT all about?, you'll see that during digestion, proteins are broken down into individual amino acids & very short peptide chains*.
+Amino acids & very short peptide chains are small enough to pass through tight junctions.
+Peptide chains longer than about 3 amino acids are too big to pass through.
+See also Physiology and Immunology of Digestion.

 Carbohydrates are broken down into monosaccharides, which are small enough to pass through.
-Disaccharides are too large (except for Trehalose, which Jay Bryant told me about as a treatment for Alzheimer's Disease).
+Disaccharides are too large.

 Fats are broken down into glycerol and fatty acids.
 Glycerol is small enough to pass through.
 Fatty acids and other fatty molecules such as Vitamin D, Co-enzyme Q10, Vitamin K2, curcumin, berberine etc are transported across.

-Autoimmune diseases such as Coeliac Disease (gut), Eczema (skin), Dermatitis Herpetiformis (skin), Sjögrens Syndrome (mucous membranes), Cerebellar Ataxia (Purkinje cells in the brain), Multiple Sclerosis (myelin sheaths of nerves), Type 1 Diabetes (pancreatic beta cells), Rheumatoid Arthritis (joints), Asthma (lungs) etc are caused by the immune system mistakenly attacking body parts.
+Diseases of autoimmune origin such as Coeliac disease (gut), Eczema (skin), Dermatitis herpetiformis (skin), Psoriasis (skin & joints), Sjögren's syndrome (mucous membranes), Cerebellar ataxia (Purkinje cells in the brain), Multiple sclerosis (myelin sheaths of nerves), Type 1 Diabetes (pancreatic beta cells), Rheumatoid arthritis (joints), Asthma (lungs), Lupus erythematosus (various), Autoimmune thyroiditis (thyroid), LADA (pancreatic beta cells) etc are caused by antibody responses inappropriately attacking parts of the body.
+Autoimmune diseases can also occur after bacterial & viral infections.

 The other day, I found Immune response to dietary proteins, gliadin and cerebellar peptides in children with autism.